Remo24-237/Remo24-237/README.md

 - 👋 Hi, I’m @Remo24-237
-- 👀 I’m interested in coding, and basket ball
+- 👀 I’m interested in coding, basketball and love to draw.
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python and Java.
-- 💞️ I’m looking to collaborate on python and Java projects
+- 💞️ I’m looking to collaborate on python and Java projects.
 - 📫 How to reach me.
 Shoot me an email at oolloumou@icloud.com

 <!---